Eduard-Benedic/data_structures_python/chapter_2/object_oriented_programming.md

 {a, a + d, a + 2d, a + 3d, ...}
 a - is the first term
 d - the difference between the tersm (known as "common difference")

+# Namespaces and Object-Orientation

+Instant namespace
+Class namespace - this namespace is used to manage members that are to be shared by all instances of a class

+Python uses **dynamic dispatching** when resolving a name resolution which means that it figures out the attribute that has been accessed at runtime comapared to some other statically typed languages such as Java and C++ that use static dispatching.

+## Shallow and Deep Copying

+List - a container of references.
+Calling list(obj) will create a new container of references to the specific values.
+Adding or removing is possible without affecting the original obj, however when it comes to editing the references are pointing to the actual initial object !!

+This is what is knows as **Shallow Copy**

+To create a deep copy **copy** modules offers a solutin in Python.

+A deep copy represents to the creation of an identical copy of that obj.